Switched Outlet Wiring Diagrams

 Dear Mr. Electrician: Where do I find switched outlet wiring diagrams?

-Answer: Switched outlet wiring diagrams are below.
-There are a few methods for wiring switched and half switched outlets.
-Generally speaking the outlet would get wired the same as if it were a light fixture.
-NOTE: Some text links below go to applicable products on Amazon.
-As an Amazon Associate I earn from qualifying purchases.
+Answer: The diagrams for switched outlet wiring are below.
+There are a few wiring methods, such as switched and half-switched outlets.
+Generally speaking, the outlet would get wired like a light fixture.

-SWITCHED OUTLET WIRING DIAGRAMS
+WIRING DIAGRAMS

 Switched outlet wiring diagram depicts the electrical power entering the switched electrical receptacle outlet box where a two wire cable goes to the switch and another two wire cable feeds power to another outlet that is live at all times.